5 Facts About Sunglasses

 In honor of National Sunglasses Day, I’m answering the commonly asked question “what should I look for in sunglasses?”
 Read on for 5 important factors to look out for!

-Polarized – polarized and antireflective help with GLARE.
+Polarized – polarized and antireflective help with glare.

 Fun fact: your eyes can get sunburnt just like your skin!
 Be sure to always wear your sunglasses outside, even when it’s not sunny, your eyes will thank you!